aariste/ISVLicenseGenerator/README.md

 # ISVLicenseGenerator

-WARNING: The SHA256 functionality has been removed temporally because it's not generating valid license files.

 ![Build](https://github.com/aariste/ISVLicenseGenerator/workflows/CI/badge.svg)

 This tool has been created to generate ISV licenses for Microsoft Dynamics 365 for Finance and Operations using a USB CSP eToken.
 I'm using a modified version of the AXUtilLib assembly found in a MSDyn365FO VM packages bin folder to allow the usage of the USB token.
 This assembly is owned by Microsoft and I've only modified it with learning purposes.